 To travel to South Africa, Botswana, Zimbabwe or Namibia from the UK you will need a full UK passport.

-South Africa - Your passport must be valid until at least 30 days beyond your return flight to the UK and have at least 2 blank pages when you present it at immigration to enter or leave South Africa.
+South Africa - Your passport should be valid for a minimum period of 6 months from the date of entry into South Africa and have at least 2 blank pages when you present it at immigration to enter or leave South Africa.
 British citizens do not need visas for South Africa for intended stays of 90 days or less.
 Find out more.

 Travelling with children